myuzhang/TestReport.Net/README.md

 * testResultFolder -- define the test report folder that you want to store the result
 * sendEmailReport -- if it is true, the report will be sent out via email, otherwise no report being sent out
 * stmpHost/stmpPort/stmpSSL/stmpUser/stmpPass -- the smtp service parameters that you need to set
-* stmpFrom/stmpTo -- the mail you want to sent from and to
+* stmpFrom/stmpTo -- the mail you want to sent from and to.
+Use ; to separate different mail recipient